 There is no a priori direct relationship between trust and trustworthiness, and trustworthiness encompasses no guarantee for the establishment of public trust (51).
 Indeed, terms such as ‘blind trust’ and ‘dispositional’ trust have been used to highlight how often the people doing the trusting do so in an irrational way (52).
 For example, a biobank may be trusted by a public primarily for being affiliated with a renowned organisation, or for reasons of a dispositional optimism in the outcome of participation (10).
 In fact, there is evidence of biobanks deliberately (further) associating themselves with institutions perceived to be trusted by the public to promote public trust in their own organisation (6).
 Biobanks may also be distrusted by a public for a whole range of reasons that may not be related to the biobank’s trustworthiness.

 The Estonian biobank provides an example.
 There was significant withdrawal of Russian speaking participants in the spring of 2007 from this biobank.
 The withdrawal of this group related to a cultural clash between two major Estonian ethnic groups - those from Estonian and Russian backgrounds.
 After relocating a bronze soldier statue from the Capital city centre of Tallinn to a military cemetery, ethnic relations came under tension.
 Russian citizens considered the statue represented the USSR's victory over Nazism, whilst Estonian citizens considered the statue represented the repression of the USSR.
 The biobank had been promoted as an important national initiative and Russian participants withdrew from the biobank, in response to the statue’s relocation.
-Here, trust in the biobank was perceived to be diminished even though the biobank behaviour had not altered
+Here, trust in the biobank was perceived to be diminished even though the biobank behaviour had not altered, and the erosion of trust was more related to political factors, rather than an ethical or functional erosion of trust based on any biobank behaviour.

 Discussion

 When thinking about how to ensure public trust in biobanking, as well as how to be institutionally trustworthy, the biobanking arena needs to ensure that the value of trust and trustworthiness are applied appropriately.
 Part of this requires the need to be attentive to the highly contextual and fluid nature of both trust and trustworthiness.
 It is important that biobanks carefully tailor generic trust and trustworthy measures to their context of application.
 To do this, requires a good understanding of what it means to be worthy of trust within a particular cultural context.
-This includes remaining attentive to the social, political, and cultural climate within which biobanks operate. or example, paying attention to public trust in digital technologies, the health system, and the jurisdiction more generally (53), and understanding the different local and cultural understandings of trustworthiness within the communities in which a biobank operates.
+This includes remaining attentive to the social, political, and cultural climate within which biobanks operate.
+This might mean, for instance, retaining ties with diverse communities of participants so as to understand their cultural, political and social needs and concerns as they relate to biobanking, but also more broadly at a national level.
+This might also mean, for example, paying attention to public trust in digital technologies, the health system, and the jurisdiction more generally (53), and understanding the different local and cultural understandings of trustworthiness within the communities in which a biobank operates.
 This requires seeing trustworthiness as a much richer concept than the implementation of governance measures alone.